 Setting the Stage

-Starting out Q1, our Chief Product Officer laid out his vision for improvements to an existing feature of Terminus.
-We had an Opportunity Journey which lays out how Salesforce Contacts interact with an opportunity over time.
+Starting out Q1 of this year, our Chief Product Officer laid out his vision for improvements to an existing feature of Terminus.
+We have an Opportunity Journey that lays out how Salesforce Contacts interact with an opportunity over time.
 This allows a marketer to understand when there were periods of higher interaction (illustrated by the steeper curve), and then attribute those to activities they undertook, such as emailing lists or purchasing ad space.
-Naturally, knowing what types of activities are most effective lets you get the best bang for your buck with your marketing dollars: if something is working spend more money there!
+Naturally, knowing what types of activities are most effective lets you get the best bang for your buck with your marketing dollars: if something is working, spend more money there!

 We knew that marketers were excited about this feature and it came up constantly in our sales calls.
-Our goal was to take this feature and this data and deliver it in a way that sales could consume, ultimately driving better sales/marketing alignment.
+Our goal was to take this feature and data and deliver it in a way that sales could consume, ultimately driving better sales and marketing alignment.
 It turned out the process of researching this feature was a perfect case study for the UX process, and we made major pivots before we committed to development.

 After discussing the problem space from the business perspective, we set out to discover what pain points our customers had.
-First we worked with our customer facing teams to identify customers that would be a good fit for the outcome of this project.
-The first round of interviewers were positive and it was clear that marketers wanted these tools to help drive alignment with sales.
+First we worked with our customer-facing teams to identify customers that would be a good fit for the outcome of this project.
+The first round of interviewees were positive and it was clear that marketers wanted these tools to help drive alignment with sales.
 While conducting these interviews I also brushed up on current best practices for graph design.
-I found lots of tips and tricks but the most important piece of advice was to design with data.
-The form and shape of the data influences the design at its core, and without having data to work from you risk future re-work as you refine and increase the fidelity.
+I found lots of tips and tricks, but the most important piece of advice was to design with data.
+The form and shape of the data influences the design at its core - and without having data to work from, you risk future re-work as you refine and increase the fidelity.